mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 again and again.
 This would incur a significant performance penalty if JIT wasn't allowed to optimize this check away as long as it can prove that the loop body doesn't modify the list.
-The [Java Memory Model](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.4) has been specifically designed to allow this kind of optimizations.
-The only reliable way to make sure that updates to a variable from one thread are eventually picked up by other threads without additional synchronisation, is to use opaque, or a stronger memory ordering mode for both reads and writes.
+The [Java Memory Model](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.4) has been specifically designed to allow these kinds of optimizations.
+The only reliable way to make sure that updates to a variable from one thread are eventually picked up by other threads without additional synchronization, is to use opaque, or a stronger memory ordering mode for both reads and writes.

 #### Broadcasting Progress
 Another legitimate use case for opaque mode is publishing progress information in a scenario where one thread performs some long running task, and another thread monitors its progress.
-Simplified to it's bare minimum, it could look like this:
+Simplified to its bare minimum, it could look like this:
 ```java
 final AtomicInteger progress = new AtomicInteger(0);